Semi-Supervised Unconstrained Head Pose Estimation in the Wild: Introduction

-In the era of deep supervised learning, many HPE methods \cite{ruiz2018fine, yang2019fsa, zhou2020whenet, hempel20226d} need a large amount of labeled data to train.
-However, existing HPE datasets such as 300W-LP \cite{zhu2016face}, BIWI \cite{fanelli2013random} and DAD-3DHeads \cite{martyniuk2022dad} have their incompatible limitations for real applications.
-They are either artificially collected or synthesized \cite{zhu2016face, fanelli2013random, gu2017dynamic, kuhnke2019deep} so that having huge domain gaps and scarce diversities compared to natural heads.
-Others are manually annotated by certified experts \cite{martyniuk2022dad, wang20232dheadpose} at a significant time and economic cost with a small scale.
-Some examples are shown in Fig.~\ref{DatasetSamples}.
-As a result, although many supervised learning methods designed and trained based on these datasets have achieved excellent quantitative performance on the test set (such as AFLW2000 \cite{zhu2016face} and BIWI \cite{fanelli2013random}), these models cannot be directly applied to the real world with complex scenarios.
+Affected by this, although many supervised learning methods designed and trained based on these datasets have achieved excellent quantitative performance on the test set (such as AFLW2000 \cite{zhu2016face} and BIWI \cite{fanelli2013random}), these models cannot be directly applied to the real world with complex scenarios.
 Some methods try to synthesize a large number of multi-view \cite{zeng20233d}, extreme-view \cite{dao2024efhq} or full-view \cite{an2023panohead} human heads to expand the training set, but these generated images still have hallucination defects and cannot be fully trusted.
 Different from most existing fully supervised methods, we turn to the semi-supervised learning (SSL) techniques \cite{tarvainen2017mean, berthelot2019mixmatch, sohn2020fixmatch, xie2020unsupervised}, and propose a semi-supervised unconstrained head pose estimation (SemiUHPE) method, that can leverage extensive easier obtainable yet unlabeled in-the-wild heads \cite{lin2014microsoft, yang2016wider, shao2018crowdhuman, kuznetsova2020open} in addition to partially labeled data to improve performance and generalization.
 The overall framework of our method is illustrated in Fig.~\ref{Framework}.
 It can not only avoid the laborious annotation of 3D head pose on 2D images which itself is ill-posed, but also greatly promote the estimation accuracy of challenging cases in real environments.

 Broadly speaking, our work is inspired by the recent proposed semi-supervised rotation regression method FisherMatch \cite{yin2022fishermatch, yin2025towards} focusing on generic objects.
 FisherMatch inherits two widely used paradigms in semi-supervised classification: the Mean-Teacher \cite{tarvainen2017mean} framework and pseudo label filtering devised by FixMatch \cite{sohn2020fixmatch}.
 Its main contribution is to use the entropy of prediction with the matrix Fisher distribution \cite{levinson2020analysis, mohlin2020probabilistic} as a measure for filtering pseudo labels, which resembles the classification confidence and enables it to handle semi-supervised rotation regression similar to FixMatch.
 Following this, we focus on the head pose estimation, which is a typical case of the general object rotation regression task.
 It should be emphasized that this is a quite non-trivial problem.
 Because comparing to general objects, the HPE task often requires a more sophisticated understanding of 3D spatial relationships and precise numerical output of yaw, pitch, and roll Euler angles.
 Besides, many less-explored challenging frontal faces and never-touched backwards heads cannot be well-solved by FisherMatch or any other alternative so far.
 Please refer Fig.~\ref{Teaser}, Fig.~\ref{Comparing2} and Fig.~\ref{ComparingDAD} for a cursory glance.